jamestharpe/jamestharpe.com/content/ml-supervised-classification-learning.md

 ---
 date: 2022-07-22T10:27:40-04:00
 description: "A type of machine learning that classifies entities based on their characteristics"
+redirect_from: ["/classification-learning/"]
-tags: [ "machine-learning", "data-mining" ]
+tags: [ "ml-supervised", "data-mining" ]
 title: "Classification Learning"
 ---

 # Classification learning

+**Classification learning** is a type of [supervised machine learning](ml-supervised.md) that classifies entities into two or more based on their characteristics.
+Classification models that predict between exactly two categories are called **binary classification** models.
+Models that predict among three or more categories are called **multi-class classification** models.

-**Classification learning** is a type of [machine learning](machine-learning.md) that classifies entities based on their characteristics Classification learning works by giving a classification learning algorithm a set of training examples that have already been classified; the algorithm then produces a model that can be used to classify other, unclassified entities.
+Classification learning works by giving a classification learning algorithm a set of training examples that have already been classified; the algorithm then produces a model that can be used to classify other, unclassified entities.
 Classification outputs predict a single, nominal attribute of each input entity.
 A **nominal attribute** is a label or classification that is mutually exclusive to the entity (it can have one and only one value).

 A simple example of this would be to classifying whether a customer will buy a new mobile phone in the next year as a simple "yes" or "no" classification.
 The training data might look something like this (but with with thousands more records):